-At the end of your virtual visit, you get a medical provider’s certification that will allow you to purchase medical marijuana.
+At the end of your virtual visit, you get a medical provider’s certification that will allow you to use medical card.

 Get approved or your money back!

-FOUR EASY STEPS TO GET YOUR WEST VIRGINIA MEDICAL MARIJUANA CERTIFICATION
+FOUR EASY STEPS TO GET YOUR WEST VIRGINIA MEDICAL CARD CERTIFICATION

 Ready to Talk to a Doctor?